What Leaders Can Learn From Game Design, Part 2: Relatedness

 Share This Post:

-When I was designing Choose Happiness @ Worka key turning point was when I realized that players should be able to openly debate which solutions are the best.
-Early versions of the game had players providing The Executive with solutions face down, without discussion, and the Executive would just read the solution cards and pick a winner–however, the game was missing something.
+When I was designing Choose Happiness at Worka key turning point was when I realized that players should be able to openly debate which solutions are the best.
+Early versions of the game had players providing the executive with solutions face down, without discussion, and the executive would just read the solution cards and pick a winner.
+However, the game was missing something.
 It was missing relatedness and more connection between players.
 By changing this, and allowing open, informal, and often funny discussion, the need for relatedness was met.

 How can you design more relatedness into your work?
 How can you get more discussion going on your team?
 How can you use the core human need to connect with others to motivate yourself and those you work with?
 As always, I’d love to hear your thoughts and questions.

-The Founder and Chief Happiness Officer at Happy Brain Science, Scott Crabtree believes we all have the potential to thrive at work.
+Scott Crabtree is the founder and chief happiness officer at Happy Brain Science.
+Scott believes we all have the potential to thrive at work.
 He empowers individuals and organizations to apply cutting-edge neuroscience and psychology to boost their moods and their brains on the job.
-He is also creator of Choose Happiness @ Work which engages adult learners in a unique and powerful way.
-It is a powerful tool that engages learning, application, humor and team-building in a fun, facilitative experience and it teaches science-based tools in a way that allows people to safely raise and discuss issues, build trust, and boost engagement.
+He is also the creator of Choose Happiness at Work, which engages adult learners in a unique and powerful way.
+It is a powerful tool that engages learning, application, humor, and team building in a fun, facilitative experience and it teaches science-based tools in a way that allows people to safely raise and discuss issues, build trust, and boost engagement.

-Recent clients include Microsoft, Activision, HP, DreamWorks Animation, Intel, Boeing and Nike.
+Scott’s recent clients include Microsoft, Activision, HP, DreamWorks Animation, Intel, Boeing, and Nike.
 His insights have been quoted in US News and World Report, Fast Company, Inc., InfoWorld, Fortune, and VentureBeat among other publications.

 More HRDQ-U Blog Posts